birujung/MemoRide-SBD/README.md

 ### 4.  ```Booking```

-<p align="justify">The ```Booking``` table is used to store informations when users are currently booking and specifies their booking preferences on a certain cultural destination object.
+<p align="justify">The ```Booking``` table is used to store informations when users are currently booking and specifies their booking preferences on a certain cultural tourist destination.
 The table consists of datas which are:</p>

 ```
 1. user_Id